UBOdin/jitd/README.md

 A just-in-time datastructire is a form of adaptive index that gradually, gracefully transitions between different behaviors and performance characteristics.
 A just in time datastructure is built up out of lots of building block components, or Cogs that define both the physical structure and semantic constraints of a fragment of the datastructure.
 General-purpose access and manipulation logic allows us to use these building blocks to emulate a wide variety of different classical datastructures, such as B-Trees, Sorted Arrays, Cracked Databases, and Adaptive Merge Trees.

-Read the full (under submission) paper: http://astraldb.org/papers/jitd-submitted.pdf
+Read our CIDR paper: http://odin.cse.buffalo.edu/wp-content/uploads/2014/11/main.pdf

+Java Implementation
+====

 This project represents an initial proof of concept for JITDs.
 At the moment, Cogs and behaviors are hardcoded.
 Records are key/value pairs (long, long).